$878,830Average Value$333Average Price per Sq Ft58Homes For Sale

 21st century homes on park lots with retail and schools

-Recent development has led to the explosion of Central Park, which boasts 11 sub-divisions full of 21st-century homes and eclectic architecture.
+Recent development has led to the explosion of Central Park, which boasts subdivisions full of 21st-century homes.
 Once known as Stapleton, Central Park is a neighborhood built for recreation, offering 50 community green spaces, pocket parks, ponds and a nature trail network.
-Community gardens are scattered throughout the green spaces, and events on the lawn encourage a tight-knit community with a population of 30,000.
-With plenty of retailers, restaurants and exceptional schools, Central Park is a newer neighborhood with convenience and luxury.
+Community gardens are scattered throughout, and events contribute to the tight-knit community, which has a population of about 30,000.
+With plenty of retailers, restaurants and exceptional schools, nearby, Central Park is a newer neighborhood with convenience and luxury.

 Offering over 50 parks, shopping centers and top-tier schools, Central Park is a desirable area.